 Second, new Section 1-75(c)(1)(R) of the Act requires that the Agency "establish a self-direct renewable portfolio standard compliance program for eligible self-direct customers that purchase renewable energy credits from utility-scale wind and solar projects through long-term agreements for purchase of renewable energy credits."
-Under this self-direct program, by virtue of entering into qualifying long-term agreements for the purchase of RECs from new utility-scale wind or solar projects, select customers become eligible for a credit back for certain bill charges levied to support the Illinois RPS pursuant to Section 16-108(k) of the PUA, with the level of that credit dependent on expenses resultant from utility-scale contracts entered into under the RPS after that customer's successful application to the self-direct program.
+Under this self-direct program, by virtue of entering into qualifying long-term agreements for the purchase of RECs from new utility-scale wind or solar projects, select customers become eligible for a credit back for certain bill charges levied to support the Illinois RPS pursuant to Section 16-108(k) of the PUA.
 While this self-direct program bears some similarity with Section 16-115D of the PUA's previous RPS compliance regime for alternative retail electric suppliers, ARES compliance within that regime was overseen by the ICC rather than the IPA and ultimately sunset through P.A.
 99-0906's changes to Section 16-115D.